Ornella-KK/Delani-studio/README.md

 ### Author
 Kankazi Ornella
 ### Setup Instructions:
+* Fork the repository to your github account https://ornella-kk.github.io/Delani-studio/
-* Clone this repository to a location in your file system. https://ornella-kk.github.io/Delani-studio/
+* Clone this repository to a location in your file system. eg.Desktop
-* Open terminal command line then navigate to the root folder of the application. cd Akan-names
+* Open terminal command line then navigate to the root folder of the application. cd Delani-studio
 * Open index.html on your Browser.
 ### Technologies used:
 * Html